Carkham/m5_blog/blog.md

 ### Configure your translator

-The inference workflow is combined with input preprocessing, model forward, and output post-processing.
-DJL encapsulates input and output processing into the translator and uses Predictor to do the model forward.*
+The inference workflow consists of input pre-processing, model forward, and output post-processing.
+DJL encapsulates input and output processing into the translator, and uses `Predictor` to do the model forward.

 `DeepARTranslator` provides support for data preprocessing and postprocessing for probabilistic prediction models.
-Referring to GluonTS, our translator can perform corresponding preprocessing on `TimeseriesData` containing data according to different parameters to obtain the input of the network model.
-And post-processing the output of the network to get the prediction result.

-For DeepAR models, you must set the following arguments.
+Similar to GluonTS, this translator is specifically designed for the `timeseriesData`, which fetches the data according to different parameters, like frequency.
+So you must configure this translator first as shown below.

 ```java
 Logger logger = LoggerFactory.getLogger(TimeSeriesDemo.class);